camunda/camunda-docs/docs/product-manuals/modeler/cloud-modeler/save-and-deploy.md

 ![cluster creating](img/cluster-creating.png)

-As soon as the cluster is Healthy, the deployment is possible.
+As soon as the cluster is _Healthy_, the deployment is possible.

 ![save and deploy](img/save-and-deploy.png)